RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading/upgrade-active-active.md

 ## CRDB protocol version guidelines

-Starting with version 5.4.2, a new CRDB protocol version helps support Active-Active features.
+Redis Enterprise Software versions 5.4.2 and later use CRDB protocol version 1 to help support Active-Active features.

-The new CRDB protocol is backward compatible, which means v5.4.2 CRDB instances can understand write operations from instances using the the earlier CRDB protocol.
+CRDB protocol version 1 is backward compatible, which means Redis Enterprise v5.4.2 CRDB instances can understand write operations from instances using the earlier CRDB protocol version 0.

+After you upgrade one instance's CRDB protocol to version 1:

+- Any instances that use CRDB protocol version 1 can receive updates from both version 1 and version 0 instances.

-After you upgrade the CRDB protocol on one instance, non-upgraded instances cannot receive write updates from the upgraded instance.
+- However, instances that still use CRDB protocol version 0 cannot receive write updates from version 1 instances.

-The upgraded instance receives updates from upgraded and non-upgraded instances.

-When upgraded to the latest protocol version, upgraded instances automatically receive any missing write operations.
+- After you upgrade an instance from CRDB protocol version 0 to version 1, it automatically receives any missing write operations.

 Follow these upgrade guidelines: